derekshirk/derekshirk/README.md

 ### Hi there 👋

 I'm a Front-end and visual designer.
-I design web interfaces, mostly with code but I'm comfortable with all aspects of design process from concept to execution across a multitude of mediums.
+I design web interfaces, mostly with code but I'm comfortable with all aspects of the design process from concept to execution — across a multitude of mediums.
 I'm looking for work!

 ## My personal website